TABLE OF CONTENTS

 Although cash advances can be an asset to your business in tough times, some individuals prefer alternative methods for financing their businesses.
 A cash advance fee is something worth weighing when seeking out a cash advance.
 If you come to the conclusion that a cash advance is not in your best interest, there are other options available to you.

 - Retirement Account Loan.
-If you have a 401k plan you can withdraw funds from it early with a penalty.
+If you have a small business 401k plan you can withdraw funds from it early with a penalty.
 If you invest in a Roth IRA, you are able to access those funds at any time without penalty.

 - Personal Loan.
 If you’re in a pinch and have an excellent credit score, interest rates for a personal loan are often lower than a cash advance.
 You’ll need to apply for the loan and go through an approval process, but the amount you can borrow is much higher than a cash advance can offer.